 3. How do I make repayments?

-Direct loan repayment, direct debit, phone banking
+Direct loan repayment, direct debit, phone or online banking

 4. What happens if I make my repayment late?

 You have a steady income but need a little cash injection - do you pull out the plastic or call on a personal loan?
 There is no right or wrong, it depends on your financial situation and which one works out to be cheaper for what you need/want.

 |Personal Loans||Credit Cards|

 | Interest || Lower interest rate || Higher interest rate |

 | Purchase type || Larger purchases such as a car or renovations || Smaller purchases such as clothes or entertainment |